Hapoel Tel Aviv F.C.: 21st century

 In the beginning of season 2011–12 most of the successful players of the team left and spread at Europe, also the Team's manager Eli Guttman left too.
 The club's legendary coach, Dror Kashtan, returned and new players came as part of the transfer of ownership of the club to Eli Tabib.
 During the season there was tension between the manager Dror Kashtan and Eli Tabib, which led to the manager's departure and current Manager was appointed in his place, Nitzan Shirazi, who led the team winning the Israeli State Cup for the third time in a row.
 After large-scale protests of the fans against the club's owner Tabib and his unprofessional conduct, he decided to leave the club after one year and sold it to Haim Ramon and to the supporters' trust called "Haadumim", "The Reds" in Hebrew, that establish at the summer of 2012 and raise 2 million shekel for 20% of the ownership.
 The other part of the club sold to several other businessmen.
 Altogether the club sold at summer 2012 for 12 million NIS (about $ 3 Million).

 At the beginning of season 2012–13, Yossi Abuksis was appointed coach in place of Nitzan Shirazi, who appointed professional manager due to his health reasons.
 On 1 July 2015, the club was bought by Amir Gross Kabiri.
+Due to financial problems Kabiri and the club split.
+2023 the Mintzberg group is announced as new owner.